What Is Data Migration? Types, Strategy, and Best Practices

 2. Clean and confirm as you go

-Data quality isn’t a one-time task.
+Data quality is not a one-time task.
 Check for inconsistencies throughout the process, not just before or after the move.
-Build in time for review and rework; it always takes more than one pass.
+Build in time for review and rework.
+It always takes more than one pass.

-Don’t just verify that the data moved; make sure it still makes sense to the people using it.
+Beyond technical validation, make sure the data still makes sense to the people using it.
 A table that looks fine to IT might break a report in finance or marketing.
+This happens often.

 Keep a record of field mappings, transformation logic, and exceptions.
 This practice saves time during audits, handoffs, or future migrations.